Estimated reading time: 4 minutes

 By issuing this guarantee, the bank undertakes to compensate the project owner if the contractor fails to deliver according to the terms of the contract, thereby ensuring financial protection and project continuity.

-The principal purpose of a Performance Bank Guarantee is to safeguard the beneficiary, usually the project owner, against the contractor’s default, delay, or inadequate performance.
-It serves as a form of financial security, giving the beneficiary confidence that funds will be available if contractual performance is not achieved.
+The main purpose of a Performance Bank Guarantee is to protect the project owner from contractor default, delay, or poor performance.
+It acts as financial security, giving the beneficiary confidence that funds will be available if the contract is not fulfilled.

 Legal and Regulatory Framework